List of 40 Famous Forests in India to visit

 Hotel in Rajaji National Park

-The park is very close to the city area.
-There is no shortage of lodging outside the park, and KSS Inn Hotel and Utsav Hotel are two good hotels in the area.
+The park is very close to the city.
+There is no shortage of lodging outside the park, and KSS Inn Hotel and Utsav Hotel are good hotels in the area.

-Panna National Park is the largest forest in Madhya Pradesh, based on the catchment area of the Ken River flowing beside it.
-In 1994 this was formed as a Tiger Reserve under Project Tiger.
+Panna National Park is the largest forest in Madhya Pradesh, and it is based on the catchment area of the Ken River flowing beside it.
+In 1994, this was formed as a Tiger Reserve under Project Tiger.

 Panna National Park